flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 ## Introduction

-Flet controls implement many Flutter built-in widgets which could be enough to create even the most complex apps.
-However, not all Flutter widgets or 3rd-party packages could be supported by Flet team or added to Flet core.
+While Flet controls leverage many built-in Flutter widgets, enabling the creation of even complex applications, not all Flutter widgets or third-party packages can be directly supported by the Flet team or included within the core Flet framework.

-Flet framework provides extensibility mechanism to build your Flet app with widgets or/and API from your own or [3rd-party Flutter packages](https://pub.dev/packages?sort=popularity).
+To address this, the Flet framework provides an extensibility mechanism.
+This allows you to incorporate widgets and APIs from your own custom Flutter packages or [third-party libraries]((https://pub.dev/packages?sort=popularity)) directly into your Flet application.

 ### Prerequisites